 At the time of this writing, we consider the 2020 forecasts of the future inflation and capital market assumptions (including future investment returns) from the subject matter experts to be suitable for development of a "most appropriate" net return assumption for the 2020 actuarial valuation.
-There has been considerable uncertainty about the economy and a lot of volatility in the markets.
+There has been considerable uncertainty about the economy and a lot of volatility in the markets during the past year and a half.
 But for now, the robust process and results presented herein seem most appropriate.

-This Comprehensive Actuarial Review was prepared using our proprietary valuation model and related software which in our professional judgment has the capability to provide results that are consistent with the purposes of the valuation.
+This Comprehensive Actuarial Review was prepared using our proprietary valuation model and related software which in our professional judgment has the capability to provide results that are consistent with the purposes of the valuation and has no material limitations or known weaknesses.
 We performed tests to ensure that the model reasonably represents that which is intended to be modeled.
 We are relying on the GRS actuaries and Internal Software, Training, and Processes Team who developed and maintain the model.